-The research project will be carried out at the Institute for Social Innovation from 1 June 2012 to 30 November 2013.
-The aim is to tap into the potential of social innovations for the environmental promotion of sustainable consumption.
+The research project will be conducted at the Institut für Sozialinnovation from June 1, 2012 to November 30, 2013.
+The aim is to tap the potential of social innovations to promote sustainable consumption in environmental policy.

 The project focuses on the development of a typology of social innovations and a practice-oriented guideline for action.
-Strategic alliances on social innovations will be supported and promoted through dialogue with experts, multipliers and social pioneers.
+Within the framework of workshops, strategic alliances on social innovations are supported and promoted through dialogue with experts, multipliers and social pioneers.

-The project is supported by the Institute for Social Innovation e.V.
+The project is managed by the Institut für Sozialinnovation e.V.
 (ISInova).
-Cooperation partners are the Centre for Technology and Society at the TU Berlin (ZTG) and the Institute for Ecological Economy Research (IÖW).
-The project is commissioned by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the Federal Environment Agency (UBA).
+Cooperation partners are the Center for Technology and Society at the TU Berlin (ZTG) and the Institute for Ecological Economy Research (IÖW).
+The project was commissioned by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the Federal Environment Agency (UBA).
 The final report has been available since the end of 2014.

 Contact: Jana Rückert-John (firstname.lastname@example.org)

-BzS No. 11 was created in the context of the project – Jana Rückert-John, Melanie Jaeger-Erben, Martina Schäfer, Jens Aderhold, René John: Social Innovation for Sustainable Consumption PDF-Download (ca. 450 KB)
+In the context of the project, the BzS No. 11 – Jana Rückert-John, Melanie Jaeger-Erben, Martina Schäfer, Jens Aderhold, René John: Social innovation for sustainable consumption was created PDF-Download (ca. 450 KB)

 The brochure can be downloaded from the website of the Federal Environment Agency and can also be ordered there – here …

-The final report “Sustainable Consumption through Social Innovation – Concepts and Practice” can be downloaded here as a pdf document.
+The final report “Sustainable Consumption through Social Innovation – Concepts and Practice” can be downloaded as a pdf document here.

-Dr René John takes part in the value conversation “Mine?
+Dr. René John takes part in the Wertstatt discussion “Mine?
 Yours!
-Sharing makes you happy!
-Sharing Economy: Shared spaces and sustainable mobility” on Thursday, 11.12.2014 at 18:00.
+Sharing makes happy!
+Sharing Economy: Shared Spaces and Sustainable Mobility” on Thursday, Dec.
+11, 2014, at 6:00 p.m.

-Dr. Jana Rückert-John will present the project at the 2nd National Resources Forum organised by the Federal Environment Agency and the VDI in Berlin on 12 November 2014.
-More information here …
+Dr. Jana Rückert-John will present the project at the 2nd National Resources Forum organized by the Federal Environment Agency and the VDI in Berlin on November 12, 2014.
+More here …

-with the title “Potentials of social innovation for sustainable consumption” at the international conference “The new Politics of Lifestyle.
-Consumer Participation On/Offline” at the University of Siegen on 23/24 September by René John
+with the title “Potentials of Social Innovation for Sustainable Consumption” at the international conference “The new Politics of Lifestyle.
+Consumer Participation On/Offline” at the University of Siegen on 23/24. of September by René John

-at the 6th Consumer Research Workshop of the NRW Competence Centre for Consumer Research (KVF) in Düsseldorf on 24 March 2014 on the project results of Jana Rückert-John and Melanie Jäger-Erben
+at the 6th Consumer Research Workshop of the Consumer Research Competence Center (KVF) NRW in Düsseldorf on March 24, 2014 about the project results of Jana Rückert-John and Melanie Jäger-Erben.

 How can such innovations and their effect on change be systematically promoted and strengthened?
-This is the question addressed by the project “Sustainable consumption through social innovations – concepts and practice” commissioned by the Federal Environment Agency.
+This is the question addressed by the project “Sustainable Consumption through Social Innovation – Concepts and Practice” commissioned by the Federal Environment Agency.

-The results are summarized in a guideline for multipliers and promoters in the field of sustainable consumption and social innovation, which was presented on 26.9.2013.
+The results are summarized in an action guide for multipliers and promoters in the field of sustainable consumption and social innovation, which was presented on 26.9.2013.

 Presentation of the project

-This was reported by Deutschlandfunk on 27 March 2014: Adalbert Siniawski and Michael Roehl: From Cultural and Social Sciences
+This was reported by Deutschlandfunk on March 27, 2014: Adalbert Siniawski and Michael Roehl: From Culture and Social Sciences